-Audit Committee.
-The Audit Committee of the Board of Directors, currently consisting of Herbert H. McDade, Jr., Max E. Link, Ph.D., and Marvin E. Rosenthale, Ph.D., oversees the accounting and financial reporting processes of the Company and audits of its financial statements as well as management's response to and implementation of accounting policy and practice recommendations.
-The Audit Committee is also responsible for overseeing the appointment and reappointment of independent accountants for the Company and addressing matters of accounting policy with such accountants.
-In so doing, it is the responsibility of the Audit Committee to maintain free and open communication between the committee, independent auditors, the internal accounting staff and management of the Company.
-In discharging its role, the Audit Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities, and personnel of the Company.
+The Audit Committee is also responsible for addressing matters of accounting policy with the Company's independent accountants.
+In discharging its role, the Audit Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company.
 The Audit Committee also has the power to retain legal, accounting and other advisors, as it deems necessary to carry out its duties.

 The Board of Directors has adopted a written Audit Committee charter.
-The composition of the Audit Committee, the attributes of its members and its responsibilities, as reflected in its charter, are intended to be in accordance with applicable NASD and SEC requirements for corporate audit committees.
+The composition of the Audit Committee, the attributes of its members and its responsibilities, as reflected in its charter, are intended to be in accordance with applicable requirements of the NASD and the SEC for corporate audit committees.
 The Audit Committee reviews and assesses the adequacy of its charter on an annual basis.
 A copy of the Audit Committee's charter is attached as Appendix I to these proxy materials.
-All members of the Company's Audit Committee are "independent," as independence is currently defined in Rule 4200(a)(15) of the listing standards of the National Association of Securities Dealers, Inc. (the "NASD") and meet the NASD's current financial sophistication requirements.
-The Audit Committee met five times during 2003.
+All members of the Company's Audit Committee are "independent," as independence is currently defined in Rule 4200(a)(15) of the listing standards of the NASD and meet the NASD's current financial sophistication requirements.
+The Audit Committee met five times during 2004.
 See the "Report of the Audit Committee," below.

-On July 15, 2003, the Board of Directors determined that in addition to being "independent", Max Link, Ph.D. is an "audit committee financial expert" and is "financially sophisticated," as such terms are defined under applicable Securities and Exchange Commission (the "SEC") and Nasdaq rules.
+On July 15, 2003, the Board of Directors determined that in addition to being "independent", Max Link, Ph.D. is an "audit committee financial expert" and is "financially sophisticated," as such terms are defined under applicable SEC and NASD rules.

 Compensation Committee.
-The Board of Directors also has a Compensation Committee, currently consisting of Herbert H. McDade, Jr., Max E. Link, Ph.D., and Marvin E. Rosenthale, Ph.D.
+The Compensation Committee currently consists of Herbert H. McDade, Jr., Max E. Link, Ph.D., and Marvin E. Rosenthale, Ph.D.
 All members of the Compensation Committee are "independent" as defined in the listing standards of the NASD.
-The Compensation Committee reviews and makes recommendations concerning executive and general compensation matters and administers the 1998 Plan together with the Board of Directors, and performs such other functions regarding compensation as the Board of Directors may delegate.
-The Compensation Committee met two times during 2003, and otherwise its respective responsibilities were assumed by the full Board of Directors.
+Primary functions include: